dparedesh/electron-charge-misid/README.md

 ## Sample selection

-The sample is selected by requiring data to contain only events coming from the decay $Z\rightarrow e^+e^-+jets$, i.e. only events with two electrons and no muons are selected.
+The sample is selected by requiring the data to contain only events coming from the decay $Z\rightarrow e^+e^-+jets$, i.e. only events with two electrons and no muons are selected.
 In addition,  electrons must satisfy a set of minimum data quality criteria.

 This is done via the macro:

     Skimming.C

-This macro also requires to input the variables that will be saved in the final sample.
+This macro also requires input the variables that will be saved in the final sample.
+The macro will output the *sample* saved in  a .root file containing all the variables requested after applying the selection described above.

 ## Estimate the charge misidentification rates